ggrothendieck/batchfiles/batchfiles.md

 	R gui

-If `R.exe` were not on the Windows path and is before `R.bat` then it would have to be written as follows:
+If `R.exe` were on the Windows path and before `R.bat` then it would have to be written as follows:

 	R.bat gui